Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

 4. Log.txt file is appended every 15 minutes with the latest update; storing data from Dynamic web page.

-5. Access.txt stores Client ip address; special Ethernet.h file.
-Web link provided in source code.
+5. Access.txt stores Client ip address; administrative file -restricted access.

-6. Differ.txt store the difference in barometric pressure for the last fifteen minutes.
+6. Differ.txt stores the difference in barometric pressure for the last fifteen minutes.
 Only a difference of equal to or greater than .020 inches of Mercury are logged with difference, date and time.

 7. Server.txt is used only with wireless version of Sketch; records Restart of server from lost of wireless connectivity (not all lost connectivity is recoverable; high percentage is recoverable.)